11bunno11/ternbook/SECURITY.md

 Expect a delay of up to a week.
 I will explicitly tell you

 whether a vulnerability has been accepted or declined.

+Please do not disclose security vulnerabilities publicly until a fix is available.